 As a young scientist I have had the incredible opportunity to travel the world, contributing to research projects in beautiful places with fantastic mentors.
-From established institution such as the Marine Biological Laboratory in Woods Hole to newer science and technology centers, such as The Center for Microbial Oceanography: Research and Education I have been exposed highest quality research opportunities.
+From established institution such as the Marine Biological Laboratory in Woods Hole to The Center for Microbial Oceanography: Research and Education I have been exposed highest quality research opportunities.
 My adventures have also taken me to a little island in the middle of the Atlantic Ocean and the Bermuda Institute of Ocean Sciences.
 During my time in Hawai’i I was an EDEN (Evo-Devo-Eco-Network) Grant Recipient performing research at the Kewalo Marine Laboratory.

 After my undergraduate degree I was a Research Lab Technician in the Crump Lab at The Eli and Edythe Broad Center for Regenerative Medicine and Stem Cell Research at USC.